banzaicloud/koperator-docs/docs/install-kafka-operator.md

 cert-manager-webhook-64dc9fff44-2p6tx     1/1     Running   0          29m
 ```

-### Install Zookeeper {#install-zookeeper}
+### Install ZooKeeper {#install-zookeeper}

-Kafka requires [Zookeeper](https://zookeeper.apache.org).
-Deploy a Zookeeper cluster if you don't already have one.
+Kafka requires [Apache ZooKeeper](https://zookeeper.apache.org).
+Deploy a ZooKeeper cluster if you don't already have one.

-> Note: You are recommended to create a separate Zookeeper deployment for each Kafka cluster.
-If you want to share the same Zookeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).
+> Note: You are recommended to create a separate ZooKeeper deployment for each Kafka cluster.
+If you want to share the same ZooKeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).

-1. Install Zookeeper using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
+1. Install ZooKeeper using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).

     ```bash
     helm repo add pravega https://charts.pravega.io